tim-pipi/tp/docs/DeveloperGuide.md

 should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

+The creation of the `internApp` and `internAppToEdit` objects have been omitted for brevity.
 </box>

 ---